- WEEK 6 -

 In my magical multiverse, we are the Lighthouse, not a conveyor belt trying to drag people toward us.
 We don’t hustle for clients, we do our work out in the world and we attract extraordinary clients.
 As part of this I want to point out that being your remarkable self, all of who you are, out in the world and talking about your work, cultivating deep relationships IS a business maneuver.

 Be who you are, out in the world.
 Stretch where you go.
 Build more relationships.
-Be thoughtful about the themes you discuss as they are a useful way to showcase your passion in your work!
+Be thoughtful about the themes you discuss as they are a useful way to showcase your passion and wisdom in your work!
 Be intentional and consistent in showing up to serve your people.

 I want to point out the word, consistent.
 I meet a lot of newer entrepreneurs that get frustrated when they put out a social media post and no one comments on it, or an offer and no one buys it.